golemfactory/golem-docs/src/pages/docs/creators/python/quickstarts/run-first-task-on-golem.md

 {% /tab %}
 {% tab label="Windows Manual installation" %}

-Alternatively, if you can't install it in an easy way, you will do it manually in the following way:
+There's no easy installer for Windows, thus you must install it manually yourself using the instructions below.

-1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
+1. Download the latest requestor package `golem-requestor-windows-.....` from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
 2. Unzip the archive to extract the two files: `yagna.exe` and `gftp.exe`.
 3. Copy those files to `C:\Windows\System32`.